top of page

 Tips for Picking Your Own Elderflowers

 Piking time: Elderflowers are at their freshest and most fragrant in the first few weeks of June.
-This is the optimal time to harvest them when they are in full bloom and bursting with their intoxicating scent.
+Harvest them on a dry day when the flowers are fully open and fragrant.

 Choose the right location: Avoid picking elderflowers from roadsides or areas with high pollution levels.
 These flowers have a tendency to absorb fumes from passing vehicles, which can affect their quality.

 Seek out aromatic crowns: Look for elderflower clusters with dense crowns.
-These are the ones that have fully opened and are known for their heady, sweet fragrance.
+These are the ones that have fully opened.
 The more aromatic the flowers, the more flavorful your cordial will be.

-4. Select unblemished blossoms: When picking elderflowers, prioritize those that are large and free from any blemishes or discoloration.
+Select unblemished blossoms: When picking elderflowers, prioritize those that are large and free from any blemishes or discoloration.
 Wilted or browned flowers may have a bitter taste and could negatively impact the final outcome of your recipes.
-Opting for pristine blossoms ensures the best flavor and quality.

 However, remember to gather only what you need, ensuring that you don't over-harvest and harm the surrounding wildlife habitat.
 Respecting and preserving the environment should always be a priority.